jonseo/11venty-cms/src/posts/injecting-vuejs-into-wordpress.md

 ![vuejs search example](/static/img/vuejs-search.gif "Vuejs Search example")

 Obviously, this scenario works on the type of project and the complexity.
-This is a quick example to sprinkle in VueJS without having to do a separate whole build if you were working on a React app.
+This is a quick example to sprinkle in VueJS without having to do a separate whole build if you were working on a Reacts app.